Without a doubt . . .

 11. Officers' commissions in the Army or Navy could be purchased in those days.

-12. Tanacetum spp.
-An aromatic plant with medicinal uses.
+12. "Tansy" (Tanacetum vulgare L.), is an aromatic plant with medicinal uses.
 Lewis and Clark gave the name Tansy Creek to a stream on Point Adams.

-13. Dictionary of the Vulgar Tongue.
-"An Italian paste made of flour and eggs.
+13. Dictionary of the Vulgar Tongue: Macaroni had two definitions back then.
+It was "An Italian paste made of flour and eggs.
 Also a fop, which name arose from a club, called the Maccaroni Club, instituted by some of the most dressy traveled gentlemen about town, who led the fashions; whence a man foppishly dressed, was supposed a member of that club, and by contraction styled a Maccaroni."